explore-starling/Supplementary-Materials-2024/README.md

 "[bodypart]_y" > the y-coordinate of the identified body part in the video "[bodypart]_likelihood" > the confidence measurement (p) produced by DeepLabCut that the body part is correctly identified (values below 0.6 are removed in R code)
 Body Parts in dataset: "BeakTip" (not used), "BeakMid" (mid-point of beak), "BeakBridge" (where the beak meets the forehead), "LeftNare" (not used), "RightNare" (not used), "LeftGapeline" (not used), "RightGapeline" (not used), "Chin" (not used), "LeftEye" (not used), "RightEye" (not used), "LeftShoulder" (wing joint on left), "RightShoulder" (wing joint on right), "TailTip" (not used), "Front" (box dot towards bird), "Back" (box dot towards camera), "Left" (box dot left of bird), "Right" (box dot right of bird)

 Missing data codes: " "

+Specialized formats or other abbreviations used:

+DATA-SPECIFIC INFORMATION FOR: DLC[1-4].csv

+Number of variables: 6

+Number of cases/rows: up to 272,618

+Variable List: <list variable name(s), description(s), unit(s) and value labels as appropriate for each>
+"ID" > metal ID number of individual
+"frame" > frame in video (60 fps)
+"visualfield" > determined by head angle [see code for details]; "Binocular", "Left Front Periphery", "Left Fovea", "Left Rear Periphery A", "Left Rear Periphery B", "Blind Spot", "Right Rear Periphery B", "Right Rear Periphery A", "Right Fovea", "Right Front Periphery"
+"[bodypart]_likelihood" > the confidence measurement (p) produced by DeepLabCut that the body part is correctly identified (values below 0.6 are removed in R code)
+"Angle" <- head angle calculated using the vector of the middle of the beak to the beak bridge, and the vector from the box center to the middle of the beak; 0-360 [see code for calculations]
+"Angle180" <- previous head angle adjusted to a range of 0-180, i.e., does not account for left and right directionality of the angle  [see code for calculations]
+"distcm" <- the distance between the box and the middle of the beak, converted from pixels to cm (floor grid used as scale) [see code for calculations]

+Missing data codes: " "